SDMA Basics and Types: Space Division Multiple Access

 Explore the differences between semi-active, passive, and active radar homing missile systems, including their features and examples.

-Explore the benefits and drawbacks of semiconductor lasers, including their advantages in efficiency and cost, and disadvantages in power output and beam quality.
+Explore 5 key advantages and disadvantages of semiconductor lasers, including their benefits in efficiency and cost and drawbacks in power output and beam quality.

 Explore semiconductors, materials between conductors and insulators, in group 14 of the periodic table, and the various types like intrinsic and extrinsic.